Indiana recycling plant fire forces evacuation orders for thousands as it emits toxic smoke, officials say. And it could burn for days | KRDO

 By Sara Smart and Nouran Salahieh, CNN

-A fire that started Tuesday afternoon at a recycling plant in the eastern Indiana city of Richmond was emitting toxic smoke and has forced evacuation orders for about 2,000 people — and it is expected to burn for days, officials said.
+A fire that started Tuesday afternoon at a recycling plant in the eastern Indiana city of Richmond was emitting toxic smoke and has forced evacuation orders for about 2,000 people as it is expected to burn for days, officials said.

-“There is a host of different chemicals that plastics give off when they’re on fire, and it’s concerning and we want to make for sure we give people heads-up on an evacuation,” Jones said Tuesday evening, adding he expects the fire to burn for days.
+“There is a host of different chemicals that plastics give off when they’re on fire, and it’s concerning,” Jones said Tuesday evening, adding he expects the fire to burn for days.

+An evacuation order was put in place for residents within a half-mile of the fire, and authorities could change the order if the direction of the wind shifts, Jones said.
+Residents downwind of the evacuation zone — to the east and northeast — were being encouraged to shelter in place and bring pets indoors.

+Residents who find remnants from the fire in their yards were asked to “not disturb or touch the debris.”

 Details about what started the fire at the semi-trailer weren’t immediately available.